Paris introduces citywide 30 kmh speed limit | DW | 30.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The French capital has lowered the speed limit for drivers on most streets in a bid to curb the number of cars in the city, reduce noise and fight climate change.
+The French capital has lowered the speed limit for drivers on most streets in a bid to curb the number of cars in the city, reducing noise and fighting climate change.

-A speed limit of 30 kilometers per hour (18mph) came into force on most streets in Paris on Monday.
+A speed limit of 30 kilometers per hour (18 miles per hour) came into force on most streets in Paris on Monday.

 Despite some criticism, officials in the French capital said their decision was in line with a survey that showed 59% of Parisians were in favor of the new speed limit.